BigIskander/Handwriting-keyboard-for-Linux-tesseract/README.md

 Compile the programm: <code>npm run tauri build</code>

-Older version of this program using Google API instead of tesseract-ocr: [https://github.com/BigIskander/Handwriting-keyboard-for-Linux.](https://github.com/BigIskander/Handwriting-keyboard-for-Linux.)
+Older version of this program using Google API instead of tesseract-ocr is available by this link: [https://github.com/BigIskander/Handwriting-keyboard-for-Linux.](https://github.com/BigIskander/Handwriting-keyboard-for-Linux.)

 ## Recommended IDE Setup